 The trend of the ST windows is shown in Fig. 1-7.
-The index increased gradually from 2007, when the historically lowest level was observed, to 2011, and then has kept at the same level about 0.5 thereafter.
+The index increased gradually from 2007, when the historically lowest level was observed, to 2011, and then has kept at the same level about 0.5.
+The most recent data point (2015) showed an upturn and was greater than the past 5-year average.
 It would be worthwhile to mention here that the trend of the ST windows looks similar to those of CPUE indices for 8-11 or 12+ age groups (Fig. 1-1 and Fig. 1-5e and 1-5f), suggesting that the series could partly capture some signal of spawning stock dynamics.
-The index value in 2014 was at the similar level to the past 5-year average.